Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 # Creating the Cards
 I use a texthooker setup, which is able to extract subtitles or text into the browser.
-Once the text is on the browser, you can use Yomichan to select the word and create the Anki card.
+Once the text is on the browser, you can use Yomichan to select the word and create the Anki card (click on the green plus button).
+Here's an excerpt of text you can test Yomichan on:

+「や、いらっしゃい。ま、毒を食らわば皿までって言うしね。あ、違うか。乗り掛かった船？」

-This texthooker setup works for most games, and any show with subtitle file.
+The classic texthooker setup works for most games, and any show with subtitle file.
-The texthooker process has already been explained in great detail by many other smart people in the following links:
+This texthooker process has already been explained in great detail by many other smart people in the following links:
 * [Texthooker basics](https://rentry.co/mining#browser)
 * [Texthooker basics & Visual Novels](https://learnjapanese.moe/vn/#playing-visual-novels-to-learn-japanese)

 The setup also works with video files if the video player supports automated copying of subtitles, and if you have the correct subtitle files.
-* MPV with either mpvacious or Immersive plugins supports this workflow, as detailed in the next section.
+* MPV with either `mpvacious` or `Immersive` plugins supports this workflow, as detailed in the next section.
 * Many anime subtitle files can be found under [kitsuneko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F).